 God gave careful consideration to the matters of wind, rain, heat and cold.
 He has not changed and continues to have power over these.
 It is okay to praise Him for a beautiful morning and appeal to Him to control bad and damaging weather.
 Maybe we are not praying enough about it!
-Too much rain coming down because not enough prayers are going up.
+Too much rain coming down may be happening because not enough prayers are going up!

 3. Why doubt such an awesome God?

 Look at what He does without effort.
-Why do we ever doubt His care or ability or willingness to help, to save, to provide?
+Why do we ever doubt His care or ability and willingness to help, save, or provide?